emptythevoid/flipperzero/badusb/win10_install/README.md

 Ducky scripts for the Flipper to automate the GUI for installing Windows 10, 22H2

-Note: If the timing is wrong, most commands will accidentally turn on voice assistant.
+Notes about timing: The script implicitly assumes that your computer is relatively fast with an SSD/NVME drive.
+If the timing is wrong, most commands will accidentally turn on voice assistant.
 That said, take care when the account is created.
 If it goes too quickly, it's possible that your password could be added as a user account!

 TODO: